puma/puma/CONTRIBUTING.md

 There's no need to update the changelog ([`History.md`](History.md)); that is done [when a new release is made](Release.md).

-Puma uses GitHub Actions for its main CI testing.
-Please consider running the CI in your fork before creating a PR.
-A new repo (including forks) has Actions disabled.
-It can be set from the 'Settings' tab on your repo's web page.
+Puma uses [GitHub Actions](https://docs.github.com/en/actions) for CI testing.
+Please consider running the workflows in your fork before creating a PR.
+It is possible to enable GitHub Actions on your fork in the repositories' `Actions` tab.

 ## Backports